Nachimuthu-M/Java-JSP-Servlet-MiniProjects/README.md.txt

-# Bank Account Balance Checker (JDBC)
+# Product Price Updater (JDBC)

 ## Objective
-To fetch and display the account balance of a user by entering an account number using JDBC.
+To update the price of a product in the database using JDBC.

 ## Technologies Used
 - Java